 At its core, your business is about people.
 Without people, no products would get developed, made, shipped, marketed, sold, and the finance team would have nothing to report on.
 No services would be performed.
-People are every company’s most important asset, and often the most expensive: labor costs can be more than half of a company’s operating expenses.
+People are every company’s most important asset, and often the most expensive.

 Businesses in growth mode know the challenges of finding new employees.
-In today’s market, job seekers are scarce, making finding talented employees to grow your business more difficult.
+In today’s market, skilled and qualified candidates are scarce, making finding talented employees to grow your business more difficult.
 One study estimates that 86% of the most qualified candidates for open positions are already employed and not actively seeking a new job.

 In today’s competitive environment, every business competes against other employers that may be offering better benefits and perks, higher compensation, and better growth opportunities.
 Strategic HR addresses the current employment landscape and keeps your company current and competitive with other employers.